mobilecoinfoundation/mobilecoin/BUILD.md

 `cargo` supports crate-level features, and feature unification across the build plan.
 `cargo` does not support any notion of "global project-wide configuration".

-In practice, it's too hard to get all the features on all the right crates, if every crate has an `sgx_mode` and `ias_mode` feature.
-Even if cargo had workspace-level features, which it doesn't, that wouldn't be good enough for us because our build requires using multiple workspaces, in order to keep the cargo features on some targets separated and not unified.
+In practice, it's too hard invoke cargo to get all the features enables exactly correctly on all the right crates, if every crate has an `sgx_mode` and `ias_mode` feature.

+Even if cargo had workspace-level features, which it doesn't, that wouldn't be good enough for us because our build requires using multiple workspaces.
+We must keep the cargo features on some targets separated and not unified.
 Unifying cargo features across enclave targets and server targets will break the enclave builds.
+This is because the enclave builds in a special `no_std` environment.

-Making these environment variables, and making `build.rs` scripts that read them and set features on these crates, is the simplest way to make sure that there is one source of truth for these values for all the artifacts in the whole build.
+Making `SGX_MODE` and `IAS_MODE` environment variables, and making `build.rs` scripts that read them and set features on these crates as needed, is the simplest way to make sure that there is one source of truth for these values for all the artifacts in the whole build.

 The `SGX_MODE` environment variable configuration is also used throughout Intel SGX SDK examples.